GSA/challenges-and-prizes/_challenges/1085-veterans-employment-challenge.md

  <li>The sender should be the same Official Representative who submitted the entry for the Solver team in Phases I and II.</li>
  <li>The MVP must be a workable link.</li>
 <li>The MVP can be accompanied by a document (no more than 5 pages if so, or could be built into the MVP) summarizing how user feedback in the rapid testing sessions was incorporated into the overall design.</li>
-<li>The Solver should also include a 1 page overview of the business/pricing model of the product.</li>
+<li>The Solver should also include a one-page overview of the business/pricing model of the product.</li>
  </ul>
  </ul>
  <p><strong>Description: </strong>The Phase II awardees (up to 5 Solvers) will be invited to participate to test their MVPs with actual users (employers, Service members, and Veterans) in a virtual user testing session the week of March 2 (exact dates TBD).
 Solvers should bring to this event a clickable MVP to receive feedback from these three user groups, in order to update a final MVP submission at the end of this phase.
 Solvers selected to participate in this phase must participate in the user testing in order to be evaluated and advance to the next phase.</p>